zeyaddeeb/surrealdb-for-genai/slides.md

         </div>
         <div class="mt-3 pe-8">
             <h3 class="text-lg font-semibold text-gray-900 dark:text-white">Vectorstore</h3>
-            <p class="text-base font-normal text-gray-500 dark:text-gray-400">Transforms text and images from documents (or products?!) and store those embeddings in a database somewhere </p>
+            <p class="text-base font-normal text-gray-500 dark:text-gray-400">The place where you store transformed text (and/or images) from documents (or products?!) to embeddings in a database somewhere </p>
         </div>
     </div>
 </div>